Reply letter to Author(s)

 - total text word count and abstract word count:

 Research involving human subjects, human material, or human data, must have been performed in accordance with the Declaration of Helsinki and must have been approved by an Ethics Committee, sometimes referred to as an Institutional Review Board (IRB).
-A statement detailing this, including the name of the Ethics Committee, the reference number and date of approval.
+A statement detailing this, including the name of Ethics Committee, reference number, date and duration of study approval must be added to the manuscript.

-For all research involving human subjects, informed consent to participate in the study should be obtained from participants (or their parent or guardian in the case of children under 18 years) and a statement to this effect should appear in the manuscript.
-The Ethical Committee approval is needed including the reference number and date of approval.
+Informed consent must be obtained from participant(s) (or their parent or guardian in the case of children/adolescents under 18 years) and a statement should be reported in the text of manuscript.

 If the participant has died, then consent for publication must be sought from the next of kin of the participant.
 This documentation must be made available to Editors on request, and will be treated confidentially.